Who can become a guardian of an incapacitated person?

 Who's considered an incapacitated person?

 A guardian may be appointed for:

-- An intellectually disabled person — This term refers to someone who has intellectual functioning that's significantly below average, usually defined as an IQ of less than 70, and who has limitations in 2 or more areas of adaptive skills, such as communication, self-care, social skills, health, and safety.
-Please note: The term "mental retardation" has been removed from all Massachusetts statutes and replaced with "intellectual disability".
-A guardian may be appointed for a person with an intellectual disability.
+- An intellectually disabled person — An intellectually disabled person is someone who has intellectual functioning that's significantly below average, usually defined as an IQ of less than 70.
+They also have limitations in 2 or more adaptive skills, such as communication, self-care, social skills, health, and safety.

-- A person with mental illness — Mental illness is defined as a medical condition that disrupts a person's thinking, feeling, mood, ability to relate to others, and daily functioning.
-Mental illness often causes a lowered ability for coping with ordinary demands of life.
-People suffering from a mental illness can help relieve their symptoms by actively participating in a treatment plan.
+- A person with mental illness — Mental illness is a medical condition that disrupts a person's thoughts, feelings, mood, ability to relate to others, and daily functions.
+Mental illness often makes it more difficult to cope with ordinary day to day tasks.
+People suffering from a mental illness can get help with their symptoms by participating in a treatment plan.

-- Special circumstances — A guardian may also be necessary in other circumstances, such as if:
+- Special circumstances — A guardian may also be necessary in these other circumstances, such as:

-- An elderly parent has a degenerative health condition and can't consent to treatment or placement in a nursing facility
+- If an elderly parent has a degenerative health condition and can't consent to treatment or being placed in a nursing facility

-- A person has suffered a traumatic brain injury
+- If a person has had a traumatic brain injury